-The LIS Conflict of Interest Register is stored in the Compliance Department section of the K drive.
+The LIS conflict of interest register is stored in the Compliance Department section of the K drive.
 It contains the following information:

-- the description of the Conflict of Interest (whether potential or actual); - the person that has reported the Conflict of Interest; - the date on which the Conflict of Interest occurred or was discovered; - the causer of the Conflict (if any); - the affected clients (if any); - the type of company and whether it is supervised by the CSSF; - the result of investigation by Compliance (potential/actual/no Conflict of Interest) - the mitigation measures of the potential or actual Conflict of Interest (including controls if required); - if a Conflict of Interest remains (residual); - where appropriate, the arrangements of the disclosure of the Conflict of Interest; annotation if the Conflict of Interest is expired; and

-• attachments if any (such as Conflict, Mitigations, Disclosure).
+- the description of the conflict of interest (whether potential or actual); - the person that has reported the conflict of interest - the date on which the conflict of interest occurred or was discovered; - the causer of the conflict (if any); - the affected clients (if any) - the type of company and whether it is supervised by the CSSF - the result of investigation by Compliance (potential/actual/no conflict of interest) - the mitigation measures of the potential or actual conflict of interest (including controls if required) - if a conflict of interest remains (residual); - where appropriate, the arrangements disclosure of the conflict of interest; - annotation if the conflict of interest is expired; and - attachments if any (such as Conflict, Mitigations, Disclosure).

-In order to ensure, that the register is properly maintained, the Conflict of Interest register must be submitted on annual basis to the MC and the BoD, which independently controls the integrity, accuracy and consistency of the register.
+In order to ensure, that the register is properly maintained, the conflict of interest register must be submitted on annual basis to the MC and BRC, which independently controls the integrity, accuracy and consistency of the register.
+The involvement of the BRC is only required, if the BRC was involved initially because of the significance of the conflict or the impact of the measures.

-On half yearly basis, the MC reinvestigate all existing conflict of interests which have not been solved permanently or persist.
-This investigation includes the analysis of the process of investigation and the handling of the conflict of interest in general, such as the decisions by Compliance.
 The register is also submitted to the BoD on a yearly basis by the CCO together with a written report on activities referred to in Art.
 35 (1) Commission Delegated Regulation (EU) No 231/2013.